Sarah627/Java_miniatures/README.md

           int[] elements = {0,3,5,2,51,54,78,9,3};
           System.out.println(elements); //returns an ambiguos string -- memory location
       ```
-  - It's important at this point to differenciate between declaring an array and allocating memory for it, declaring an array is just declaring an array reference variable to point to the array elements later, allocating space actually happens when you add elements to the array.
+  - It's important at this point to differentiate between declaring an array and allocating memory for it, declaring an array is just declaring an array reference variable to point to the array elements later, allocating space actually happens when you add elements to the array.
   - Unlike the primitive datatypes; declaring an array doesn't allocate space in memory, only when you start to assign values to array elements.

       ``` java